 - We often don't change our beliefs or ideas quickly.
 We usually defend them, although we form them very quickly.
 When we form opinions, we don't even think about why we might be wrong.
 Even thinking once about a possible reason we might be wrong will improve our ideas, show us our weaknesses, and break our overconfidence.

 - Thinking in the long term has a prolonged impact.
-When we focus on being right at this moment and stick to our thoughts all the time, we increase the risk of being wrong in the long run.
-When we're flexible with our opinions, we feel comfortable changing them for being right in the long term.
+When we focus on being right in this moment and stick to our thoughts all the time, we increase the risk of being wrong in the long run.
+When we're flexible with our opinions, we feel comfortable changing them to being right in the long term.

 - Admitting we were wrong is considered a weakness by many people.
 However, that's what makes us strong.
 When we admit we were wrong, we eliminate other people mocking or publicly shaming us.
 We become untouchable.
 Admitting our mistakes makes us powerful.